Hattrick (video game)

 Hattrick is a browser-based massively multiplayer online football management simulation video game developed in Sweden and launched on 30 August 1997.
 The game contains 144 countries plus the Hattrick International (only for paying HT-Supporters), each with its own league pyramid, and 53 different language versions.
 As of October 8th 2022, the community of the game has 201,895 users worldwide, each with their own team.
 The number peaked in February 2009 with almost one million users.
-Hattrick has arranged 82 seasons as of November 2022, each lasting four months.
+Hattrick has arranged 82 seasons as of November 2022, each lasting 16 weeks.

 The game is free to play, though there is an optional premium supporter service that provides additional features, as well as a mobile service, both available by in-game purchase.
 As with any manager game, the player must assign positions to the players and choose among various tactical and strategic options.
 As stated by third-party web analytics providers Alexa and SimilarWeb, Hattrick is rated as the 360th and 584th most visited website in Italy respectively.
 In 2015, SimilarWeb rated the site as the most visited fantasy sports website globally, attracting almost 4.6 million visitors per month.

 Gameplay

+Screenshot of club profile on desktop.

 Gameplay revolves around managing a football team, tasking the player with buying and selling players, setting the team's lineup, or expanding the arena to the perfect size, with each player having a team of their own.
 Many types of teams exist within Hattrick, with team types shaped by the training program set up by the player, as well as the formations played.
 Each included country has a league, which is divided into series.
 The series below the main divisions are also groups, where teams play each other in two legs, the number of sets and groups are defined according to the number of users in the country.
 Each included country also has a national cup that is played by all teams through a knockout system.
 The winners of the top division and cup of each country gain spots in the Hattrick Masters.